-- 13.6.12 Supervisors should understand the various specific issues that emerge in the ongoing supervision of SPEs and their use.
-Consideration should be given to the following areas: - actions to be taken by the supervisor if any of the licensing or authorisation conditions are breached; - level of capital and ability of the SPE to continue to respond adequately should covered events occur; - level of reporting required by the supervisor to require that the structure is complying with its obligations; and - the SPE's response in the event of fluctuations in the values of invested assets (e.g. match/mismatch between collateral account and exposure, flow of premiums, fees, commissions, etc).
+- 13.6.18 The supervisor should understand the various issues that emerge in the ongoing supervision of SPEs and their use.
+Consideration should be given to the following areas: - measures to be taken by the supervisor if any of the licensing or authorisation conditions are breached; - level of capital and ability of the SPE to continue to respond adequately should covered events occur; - level of reporting required by the supervisor in order to understand and assess whether the SPE is complying with its obligations; - the SPE's response in the event of fluctuations in the values of invested assets (e.g. match/mismatch between collateral account and exposure, flow of premiums, fees, commissions); - arrangements put in place in the SPE to ensure that the "fully funded" condition is maintained in the case that the insurance risks assumed are rolled over from one risk period to another; and - where the SPE undertakes multiple transactions, arrangements put in place in the SPE to ensure that the funds corresponding to each transaction are appropriately segregated and legally insulated.